-If you are coming to the French Riviera on holiday this summer, then follow our guide to the best French Riviera beach resorts to visit in 2020.
-All of these French Riviera beaches have been road-tested by our 3 sons during many days spent on the beach in the French Riviera.
-The main selection criteria involved size of waves, opportunities for hurling yourself off something high into the sea, good snorkeling, a decent view, not too crowded and places to get a drink and ice cream nearby.
+The best beaches in France are undoubtedly to be found on the French Riviera coastline in Southern France.
+If you are coming to the French Riviera on holiday this summer, then we have hand-picked the best French Riviera beach resorts to visit in 2021.
+All of these beaches have been road-tested by our 3 sons during many days spent on the beach in the Cote d'Azur.
+The main selection criteria involved size of waves, opportunities for hurling yourself off something high into the sea, good snorkelling, a decent view, not too crowded and places to get a drink and ice cream nearby.

 Best beaches in the French Riviera